-Praised for his “full tone, exacting articulation and interpretive intelligence” (New York Classical Review) and for his “expertise with pacing and technique” (MusicalAmerica), Giorgio Consolati is completing his Bachelor of Music degree at The Juilliard School under the tutelage of Carol Wincenc, where he is the first recipient of the prestigious Kovner Fellowship ever awarded to a flutist.
+Praised for his “full tone, exacting articulation and interpretive intelligence” (New York Classical Review) and for his “expertise with pacing and technique” (MusicalAmerica), Giorgio Consolati is completing his Master of Music degree at The Juilliard School under the tutelage of Carol Wincenc, where he is the first recipient of the prestigious Kovner Fellowship ever awarded to a flutist.

-An avid chamber musician, Giorgio has performed with various groups in Juilliard’s Morse and Paul Hall, as well as during ChamberFest.
-He has also participated in the Norfolk Chamber Music Festival and was recently invited to perform at the prestigious Marlboro Music Festival for summer 2018.
-Also passionate about contemporary music, Giorgio and regularly performs with Juilliard’s contemporary ensemble AXIOM, led by Jeffrey Milarsky.
-A native of Milan, Italy, Giorgio was the first undergraduate flutist in its’ 210-year history to graduate with top honors from Milan’s Giuseppe Verdi Conservatory.
+An avid chamber musician, Giorgio has performed in Lincoln Center’s Morse and Paul Hall, at the Norfolk Chamber Music Festival and at the prestigious Marlboro Music Festival.
+Also passionate about contemporary music, he performs with the AXIOM and the New Juilliard Ensemble.
+Native of Italy, Giorgio is the first flutist in the Milan Conservatory of Music’s 211-year history to graduate with top honors.